Is a Dog Owner Liable for Your Injuries?

 There are very few exceptions to the strict liability dog bite rule—but they do exist.
 Generally speaking, you typically cannot bring a dog bite claim when the dog in question is a police or military animal in the line of active duty.
 Additionally, a dog owner may be able to fight back against your injury claim if he or she asserts that you provoked the dog or were trespassing on private property when the bite/attack occurred.

 While many dog owners are responsible and take precautions to ensure that others are not at risk of being bitten, other dog owners are less careful.
 At Saeedian Law Group, we believe that negligent and reckless dog owners should be held accountable when their pets harm other people.
 We also believe that you shouldn’t have to suffer the financial consequences of a devastating dog bite injury on your own, regardless of how responsible or irresponsible the dog owner was.
-Our Beverly Hills dog bite lawyer can help you navigate the legal process and fight for the maximum compensation you deserve.
+Our personal injury lawyer can help you navigate the legal process and fight for the maximum compensation you deserve.